debops/debops/docs/guides.rst

 * Shredder the keyfile on the remote host under :file:`/var/local/keyfiles/example1_keyfile.raw`
 * Shredder the header backup on the remote host under :file:`/var/backups/luks_header_backup/example1_header_backup.raw`

-Note that shredder means that to overwrite the file 42 times before removing it.
+Note that shredder means to overwrite the file 42 times before removing it.
 Depending on where those files where stored that might not have the desired effect.

 After the role run terminated, no access to plaintext files should be possible.
-If you want to access the plaintext files again, just change the ``state`` and rerun the role.
+If you want to access the plaintext files again, just change the ``state`` and rerun the role as all required information is still stored on the Ansible controller.